 - The use of other drugs or alcohol during a person’s Xanax use.

 Depending on these factors, your journey to recovery might be short or more involved.
 But with focus and dedication, you’ll get to the finish line.

 Xanax Withdrawal Side Effects

 Because Xanax has the highest addiction potential of any benzodiazepine, it’s designed to be taken for only short periods.
 Because body chemistry varies from person to person, some people have experienced signs and symptoms of withdrawal from taking Xanax for only a few weeks and others from taking no more their prescribed dose.
-Withdrawal from Xanax is never pretty.
-You should expect some pain and discomfort before the process is done.
+Withdrawal from Xanax can be difficult.
+You may experience some pain and discomfort before the process is done.
 Some of the most common physical symptoms of Xanax withdrawal include:

 - Muscle spasms